3450 Forestdale Drive, Burlington, NC

 Smoking and Tobacco Use

 Smoking or using tobacco products is another leading cause of tooth discoloration.
 The tar and nicotine in tobacco create yellow or brown stains on the teeth that are difficult to remove.
-Over time, these stains can become deeply embedded in the enamel.
-People who smoke or chew tobacco are likelier to have dull, yellow teeth.
-The longer someone uses tobacco, the more staining and damage can occur.
+Over time, these stains can penetrate deeply in the enamel.

 Quitting smoking or tobacco use can help prevent further staining and improve the overall appearance of your teeth.
 Regular brushing and visits to the dentist are also important in removing surface stains caused by tobacco.